noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

       </iframe>
     </div>
     <figcaption>
-      <strong>Figure ???.</strong> Top subreddits in the gaming cluster by number of interactions.
+      <strong>Figure 19.</strong> Top subreddits in the gaming cluster by number of interactions.
     </figcaption>
   </figure>

   A big reason for why a subreddit created in 2016 can still be in the top 50, is the more or less unique development the pokemongo community followed: Instead of only being organized in a global subreddit, almost immediately regional groups were formed.
 This makes sense for a game which, [before Covid](https://www.gamedeveloper.com/design/how-i-pokemon-go-i-evolved-in-response-to-the-covid-19-pandemic){:target="_blank"}, was a local game with multiplayer aspects.
-In figure [figure ???](#fig-cluster-graph-pokemongo) the daily evolution of activity surrounding the worldwide release in June can be clearly traced.
+In Figure [20](#fig-cluster-graph-pokemongo) the daily evolution of activity surrounding the worldwide release in June can be clearly traced.
 Highlighted in the analysis are the primary subreddit r/pokemongo, the broader franchise hub r/pokemon, and several regional offshoots associated with each, capturing both global and localized engagement patterns.

   <figure id="fig-cluster-graph-pokemongo">
     <div class="plotly-embed">